mohamed-hachaichi/stackoverflow-answers-archive/answers/Artur/stackoverflow/google/python/stackoverflow-webscraping-google-search-results-using-google-api.md

     print(title, link, description, sep="\n", end="\n\n")
 ```

 I decided to present an option using only the `Beautiful Soup` library, since your code uses a lot of libraries that you can do without.
-I also noticed that you manually remove the tags, although this can be done more easily by selecting the text of the `topmost selector`.
+I also noticed that you manually remove the tags, although this can be done more easily by selecting the text of the `.VwiC3b` selector.
 This will ignore the inner tags and take their contents.

 ![An illustration of what to get](https://res.cloudinary.com/dqfrazolx/image/upload/v1650404120/images/VwiC3b_kwe17k.png)

 Also, make sure you're using [request headers](https://docs.python-requests.org/en/master/user/quickstart/#custom-headers) [`user-agent`](https://developer.mozilla.org/en-US/docs/Glossary/User_agent) to act as a "real" user visit.
 Because default `requests` `user-agent` is [`python-requests`](https://github.com/psf/requests/blob/589c4547338b592b1fb77c65663d8aa6fbb7e38b/requests/utils.py#L808-L814) and websites understand that it's most likely a script that sends a request.
 [Check what's your `user-agent`](https://www.whatismybrowser.com/detect/what-is-my-user-agent/).

-Added [`f-string` is a pythonic way of concatenating strings](https://docs.python.org/3.6/reference/lexical_analysis.html#formatted-string-literals) that looks cleaner.

 Code and [full example in online IDE](https://replit.com/@chukhraiartur/stackoverflow-webscraping-google-search-results-using-google#main.py):